 Braid each section until you reach the desired length.
 For an extra long plant hanger this will be approximately 24″.
 For just an average length, braid about 14″.

 Tie a macrame knot at the end of each braid.
 The knots used in this project are very simple ones.
-Just take the stings, loop them in a circle, place the ends of the strings through the hold and fasten in the area desired.
+Just take the strings, loop them in a circle, place the ends of the strings through the hole, and fasten in the area desired.

 Next, go down from the braid knot about 6″(or less if you are making a tiny one).
 Divide the bottom of the braid in half, so that you have three pieces on each side.

 Join one braid to the next one over by tying three from each braid (six total) with a knot.
-Repeat in a circular fashion util all three braids are connected.
+Repeat in a circular fashion until all three braids are connected.